Lentil & Brazil Nut Roast with Sage & Onion Stuffing and Red Wine Gravy

 Lentil & Brazil Nut Roast with Sage & Onion Stuffing & Red Wine Gravy

-Having made and eaten so many over the years, here are a few top tips for making your nut roast
+I’ve made many a nut roast over the years and eaten many more.
+Here are a few top tips for making your nut roast.

 - It should first and foremost not be dry.
+Dry nut roasts are just horrible.
 But be careful not to make it too wet either, or it won’t hold together.
 You don’t want a dollop of sludge on the plate.

 - Don’t use whole nuts.
 Your nut roast needs a good, but not overly chewy texture and lumps of hard nuts can be off putting.